Post menopausal staining

 Is it required that a woman go to mikveh after menopause if there is any staining?
 Is there a distinction between period blood and post-menopausal discharge?
 What if the staining is relatively constant, so that there are not the required number of clean days?
 Lastly, is there a distinction between natural menopause and menopause caused by the surgical removal of both ovaries?

-A woman enters the niddah status when she experiences uterine bleeding that is not of traumatic origin.
-The most common condition is menstruation, but niddah is NOT synonymous with menstruation.
-Staining can also cause the niddah status if it meets certain conditions (see Ketamim).
-It does not matter if this staining is pre or post menopausal.
-It does not matter if the menopause is a natural phenomenon or surgically induced.
-If a woman becomes niddah, she completes the entire process, including a five day minimum, seven "clean days" and mikveh immersion, required to exit this status.
+A woman enters the niddah status when she experiences a flow of uterine bleeding that is not caused by trauma.
+This commonly occurs during menstruation, but can happen at other times as well.
+Staining can also cause the niddah status if it meets certain conditions (see ketamim).
+It does not matter if this staining is pre or post menopausal, nor does it matter if menopause occurs naturally or is surgically induced.

 This internet service does not preclude, override or replace the psak of any rabbinical authority.
 It is the responsibility of the questioner to inform us of any previous consultation or ruling.
 As even slight variation in circumstances may have Halachic consequences, views expressed concerning one case may not be applied to other, seemingly similar cases.
 All health and health-related information contained within Nishmat's Women's Health & Halacha Web site is intended to be general in nature and should not be used as a substitute for consulting with your health care professional.
 The advice is intended to offer a basis for individuals to discuss their medical condition with their health care provider but not individual advice.
 Although every effort is made to ensure that the material within Nishmat's Women's Health & Halacha Web site is accurate and timely, it is provided for the convenience of the Web site user but should not be considered official.
 Advice for actual medical practice should be obtained from a licensed health care professional.